microsoft/react-native-macos/docs/GitFlow.md

 1. Within the `react-native-macos` local clone, create a reference to a remote to Meta's repo *(if not already present)*
     1. `git remote add meta https://github.com/facebook/react-native.git`
     2. `git pull meta`
-2. Create a branch to work in.
-Below is for merging in Facebook's React Native 0.68 version.
+2. Create a branch to work in:
     1. `git branch meta68merge`
     2. `git checkout meta68merge`
 3. Pull the new contents at the merge point we want, meaning the hash commit we found earlier `git fetch meta 8aa87814f62e42741ebb01994796625473c1310f`
 4. Do the merge at the point we want `git merge 8aa87814f62e42741ebb01994796625473c1310f`

 It's likely that the `git merge` command will cause in the order of 100s of merge conflicts: that's expected!
-Push the initial merge up to github **with** the merge conflicts.
+Push the initial merge up to github **with** the merge conflicts, and open a draft PR.
 This makes it easier for other people to see where the errors are and help fix their platforms quickly.

 Now, the work is to address all the conflicts and make sure to keep the custom macos code around, without breaking anything.
 Good luck - this is the hardest part of working on this repo.

-Once the work in the `meta68merge` branch is completed, a PR against `react-native-macos`'s `main` branch needs to be created.
-This PR must be merged **WITHOUT SQUASHING IT** in order to avoid messing up with the git history and reduce the likeliness of merge conflicts.
+Once the work in the `meta68merge` branch is completed, the PR must be merged **WITHOUT SQUASHING IT** in order to avoid messing up with the git history and reduce the likeliness of merge conflicts.

 Once this sync PR has been merged, a stable branch can be created: `git branch 0.68-stable` and we can move to (B).